 Furthermore, these expatriate surveyors should be encouraged to periodically volunteer their expertise as educators in various institutions across the country.
 In addition, concerted efforts should be made to reach out to and seek the support of the following group of people:

-- 1. Professionals from any country who want to share their expertise with counterparts in Nigeria. - Senior business leaders and retired executives from any country in the world who wish to support Surveying and geospatial development in Nigeria. - Surveying experts in Nigeria who wish to volunteer and share local knowledge with proteges.
+- 1. Professionals from any country who want to share their expertise with counterparts in Nigeria. - 2.
+Senior business leaders and retired executives from any country in the world who wish to support Surveying and geospatial development in Nigeria.